OWASP/owasp-mastg/Document/0x05e-Testing-Cryptography.md

 You can use [method tracing](0x05c-Reverse-Engineering-and-Tampering.md#method-tracing) on cryptographic methods to determine input / output values such as the keys that are being used.
 Monitor file system access while cryptographic operations are being performed to assess where key material is written to or read from.
 For example, monitor the file system by using the [API monitor](https://github.com/m0bilesecurity/RMS-Runtime-Mobile-Security#8-api-monitor---android-only) of [RMS - Runtime Mobile Security](0x08-Testing-Tools.md#RMS-Runtime-Mobile-Security).

+## Testing the usage of proven implementations of cryptographic primitives (MSTG-CRYPTO-2)

-## Testing the Configuration of Cryptographic Standard Algorithms (MSTG-CRYPTO-2, MSTG-CRYPTO-3 and MSTG-CRYPTO-4)
+## Testing the Configuration of Cryptographic Standard Algorithms (MSTG-CRYPTO-3)

+## Testing the usage of cryptographic protocols and algorithms (MSTG-CRYPTO-4)

 ### Overview

 These test cases focus on implementation and use of cryptographic primitives.
 Following checks should be performed:

-- identify all instance of cryptography primitives and their implementation (library or custom implementation)
+- identify all instance of cryptographic primitives and their implementation (library or custom implementation)
-- verify how cryptography primitives are used and how they are configured
+- verify how cryptographic primitives are used and how they are configured
-- verify if cryptographic protocols and algorithms used are not deprecated for security purposes.
+- verify if used cryptographic protocols and algorithms are not deprecated for security purposes.

 ### Static Analysis